visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  GetEngineProperties()            -> EngineProperties
-  GetEngineProperties(engine)      -> EngineProperties
+  GetEngineProperties()            -> EngineProperties object GetEngineProperties(engine)      -> EngineProperties object
-  GetEngineProperties(engine, sim) -> EngineProperties
+  GetEngineProperties(engine, sim) -> EngineProperties object

-engine (optional) : type
+engine
-    When engine is passed and it matches one of the computer names returnedfrom GetEngineList() then the EngineProperties object for that engine is returned.
+    When engine is passed and it matches one of the computer names returned from GetEngineList() then the EngineProperties object for that engine is returned.

-sim (optional) : type
+sim
     When both engine and sim arguments are passed, then the EngineProperties object for the simulation is returned.

-return value : integer
+return type : EngineProperties object
     The EngineProperties object for the specified compute engine/sim.